DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 # The StarWarsD6_REUP_FoundryVTT Content Pack

 ## About:
 This is a Foundry VTT module adding Star Wars D6 content from the community-sourced REUP rulebook.
 Star Wars D6 by West End Games is an older system, out of print and open source.
-This builds on the OpenD6 Space System, and that system is required for these to work properly.\*
+This builds on the OpenD6 Space System, and that system is required to work properly.\* This is not a full game system, only a fan-compiled content module to bring Star Wars content to an Open D6 world.

 > Use this Manifest Link: https://raw.githubusercontent.com/DarthBanjo/StarWarsD6_REUP_FoundryVTT/main/module.json

 ## Contents:
+This module contains compendium packs for:
 - Skills
 - Advanced Skills
   -   Note: the advanced skills need manual editing by players/GMs.
 And the automatic advancement does not take into effect their character point cost.
 This is really just a list of Advanced skills for your games.